sems-server/sems/doc/Readme.conference.txt

   P-Transfer-RR  : route set of the call
   P-Transfer-NH  : next hop

- These headers must be configured in ser.cfg to be passed to the conference application, for example using the following tw_append:

- # appends for REFER
- modparam( "tm", "tw_append",
-   "refer_append:hdr[P-Transfer-NH];hdr[P-Transfer-RR]")

- ...

- t_write_unix("/tmp/msp_conference_sock","conference/refer_append");

  Note that while this request has the method 'REFER', it does not follow rfc3515, for example the Refer-To header is not used.
+Also, the behavior implemented by SEMS here is in no way standard conform and should only be used between two SEMS instances placed behind the same last record-routing proxy.